JackJonson/flutter_styled_toast/README.md

   reverseAnimation: StyledToastAnimation.fade, //The reverse animation of toast (display When dismiss toast)
   curve: Curves.fastOutSlowIn,  //The curve of animation
   reverseCurve: Curves.fastLinearToSlowEaseIn, //The curve of reverse animation
-  duration: Duration(seconds: 4), //The duration of toast showing
+  duration: Duration(seconds: 4), //The duration of toast showing, when set [duration] to Duration.zero, toast won't dismiss automatically.
   animDuration: Duration(seconds: 1), //The duration of animation(including reverse) of toast
   dismissOtherOnShow: true,  //When we show a toast and other toast is showing, dismiss any other showing toast before.
   movingOnWindowChange: true, //When the window configuration changes, move the toast.
   fullWidth: false, //Whether the toast is full screen (subtract the horizontal margin)
   isHideKeyboard: false, //Is hide keyboard when toast show
+  isIgnoring: true, //Is the input ignored for the toast
   animationBuilder: (BuildContext context,AnimationController controller,Duration duration,Widget child,){  // Builder method for custom animation
      return SlideTransition(
         position: getAnimation<Offset>(Offset(0.0, 3.0),Offset(0,0), controller,curve: Curves.bounceInOut),